 The Historical Commission is composed of seven members of the community appointed by the Mayor.

-Please note that in addition to the Historical Commission, Weymouth has several community groups organized for similar historic-preservation purposes: the Abigail Adams Historical Society and the Weymouth Historical Society.
+Please note that in addition to the Historical Commission, Weymouth has several community groups organized for similar historic-preservation purposes: the Abigail Adams Historical Society, Weymouth Historical Society, and Weymouth 400.
 These groups are private, not-for-profit organizations with their own elected boards, memberships, and mission statements.
 Like the Historical Commission, they play an important role in preserving Weymouth's history for future generations.